aellerton/proxyhelper/README.md

 If you're in a corporate environment and the browsers work fine but you can't run curl, httpie, NPM, pip etc from a console, then this program should get you running.

+In technical terms, this program uses the Windows API to process the proxy auto-config (PAC) file on the internal network, then display settings on the console.

 In a bash-like shell (e.g. cygwin, git-bash or msys2):

 ```